E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Experiments

 \subsection{Flexible Self Docking}

-As \method{} is designed to model the flexibility of ligand conformation, it is natural to evaluate it in the blind flexible self-docking setting.
-We defer the blind re-docking results to the appendix (see Section \ref{sec:rigid_docking_exp}).
+As \method{} is designed to model the flexibility of ligand conformation, it is natural to evaluate it in the flexible blind self-docking setting.
+We defer the blind re-docking results to Appendix Section \ref{sec:rigid_docking_exp}.

 \textbf{Data.} We use the PDBbind v2020 dataset~\citep{pdbbind2016} for training and evaluation.
 We follow the time dataset split from ~\citep{stark2022equibind}, where 363 complex structures uploaded later than 2019 serve as test examples.
 After removing structures sharing ligands with the test set, the remaining 16739 structures are used for training and 968 structures are used for validation.